RolandoKirina/TPE-API-WEB2-TUDAI/README.md

 # Order and paginate :
  Method http GET + http://localhost/projects/chocolate_rest/api/reviews?sortby=field&order=asc/desc&page=numberint&limit=numberint

  If the request succeeds, the "status code" will be 200 OK.

 # CREATE REVIEW WITH POST

-First, you must be logged, for that you must authenticate.
+ Who wants to use the API for POST must first request a token (Json web token), for that you must be authenticate

 # AUTH TOKEN:
  For get the token, you put in the URL :
  METHOD HTTP GET +  http://localhost/projects/yourlocalfolder/api/reviews/auth/token

- In postman (or similar like Thunder client), your request the token in the part of authorization BASIC AUTH, with your user and password.
+ In postman (or similar like Thunder client), your request the token in the part of authorization BASIC AUTH, with the user and password.

+ USER: prueba@gmail.com
+ PASSWORD: 1234

  Then, when you have it, in postman, you put the token in the part of bearer token.